 Insurance companies have been put in a very tough situation these past few years.
 California has been devastated with uncontrollable wildfires, leaving the insurance industry with over $26 Billion in losses.
 This has resulted in thousands of customers experiencing non-renewals from their long time insurance carriers, making it difficult for customers needing to obtain California fire insurance.

 According to the department of insurance around 350,000 homeowners insurance policies were dropped in the last four years for these very reasons.
-The Los Gatos hills, in particular the 95033 area code, has been one of those areas where finding insurance companies has become difficult.
+The Los Gatos hills, in particular the 95033,95030,and 95032 area codes, have been areas where finding homeowners insurance companies has become very difficult.
 This has not only impacted the insurance market but has had a significant impact on the real estate market in these impacted areas.

 Insurance companies also take your protection class into consideration.
 This provides insurance companies with data about your surrounding community.
 Your protection class score is based off your communities ability to prevent and mitigate fires.
 Factors that go into your protection class score include the nearest fire stations location, resources available for the fire department, proximity to water, equipment available, capability of water supplies, and more.